 Lakewood residential water customers can combine over $1,600 in rebates from the Metropolitan Water District of Southern California with up to $915 in rebates from the City of Lakewood for turf removal and water-wise re-landscaping and for installing water-wise irrigation devices.
-Metropolitan rebates available while funds last.
+Metropolitan rebates are available while funds last.

 Installing water-wise landscaping and/or irrigation devices is a “gift that keeps on giving” too, with permanently reduced water bills.
 Plus, residents who use the water-wise irrigation devices (such as rotor sprinkler heads and drip irrigation systems) are exempt from the 2014 water conservation restrictions on the amount of time and days that yards can be watered.

 It’s a “win-win” time for considering new irrigation upgrades and landscaping changes.

 Commercial customers of the Lakewood Water Resources Department are eligible for rebates from the Metropolitan Water District of Southern California.
 Rebates cover irrigation devices, turf removal and re-landscaping, toilets, ice machines, steamers and more.
 For details, go to www.bewaterwise.com or call 888-376-3314.
 Before initiating major landscaping improvements, businesses must consult with the Community Development Department of the City of Lakewood at 562-866-9771, extension 2300.

 Homeowners can earn over $100 toward the cost of items like modern water-saving rotor sprinkler heads, hose end timers, drip irrigation kits, irrigation timers and drip-line emitters.
 Residents need only purchase items listed on the approved device list and install them.